State Estimation

 Solving the PMU state estimation model and obtaining the WLS estimator:

-analysis = pmuStateEstimation(system, device)
+analysis = pmuStateEstimation(monitoring)

 Solving the PMU state estimation model and obtaining the LAV estimator: